 When staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
-This will be done in accordance with the school's Records Management and Retention Policy.
+This will be done in accordance with the school's information management policy, which includes the records retention schedule.

 8. Sharing personal data